surya2697/Tata-1mg/README.md

 TATA 1mg.com is an e-commerce web application that widely provides e-pharmacy, diagnostics, e-consultation, and healthcare solutions related service all across india and in this project we have tried to make a replica of this web application.

-Checkout our application here ✌ - [TATA 1mg.com Clone](https://tata-1mg-clone-project-sepia.vercel.app/)
+Checkout our application here ✌

 ## 🔧 Technologies & Tools